adilkhr/my-ms3-project/README.md

 * To allow registered users to create new words with the definition and add them to the dictionary

-* To also allow registered users to only have the choice wether or not they would like to delete or edit their words in the dictionary
+* To also allow registered users to have the choice wether or not they would like to delete or edit their words created and added into the dictionary

 ## Structure